The summertime is a perfect time to spend a bit of time on your hardwood door and making the decision about whether or not it needs maintaining.

-- Whether or not your door is covered by an overhang or porch ie does it get a lot of rain/ sun/ weathering.
+Does it get a lot of rain/ sun/ weathering?
 A door with no overhang will undoubtedly get more rain and sun.
 However even with an overhang that shields only the top half of a door, there will be more weathering to the bottom of the door and that may need your attention.
 Some doors are so set back from any weathering under an overhang that they never get any weathering and could go years without needing any maintenance.

 2. Where is the location of the door in the house?

 For example, a south facing door will get more sun than a north facing door.

 3. Is the door oiled, lacquered or painted?

 Oiled doors can need re oiling anything from once every 6 months to once every year depending on how much weathering they get.
 Lacquered doors tend to last a lot longer mainly between 1-15yrs depending on location.
 Painted doors on the other hand can last from 5-15yrs+ depending on exposure.